moulaali/leetcode/coding-interview-tips.md

   * Do not add too many comments. wastes your time. one liners are fine
   * import java.util.* instead of multiple import
   * Have it working before you optimize (Better done than perfect)
+  * Cleanup the code at the end : Remove unnecessary comments, imports, blanklines etc.

+**Logging**
+  * Be smart about where to log.
+Critical places only. too much is bad.
+Keep it short but print as much state as possible
+  *

 **Solve unknown problems**
   * SOLVE manually and see how you are solving. see if there is a possiblity of optimization